Kim Boaz-Wilson, RN, BSN, CDCES

 I understand people with diabetes because I am one of those people.
 I was diagnosed with type 1 diabetes in 1972, not long after my 5th birthday.
 I live and breathe the same ups and downs that all people with T1D face day in and day out.
 I'm not perfect; I'm human.

-My role in DSOK provides many “hats” to wear that serve people best.
+I wear many "hats" within this organization to help better serve our community.
 To some, I am the camp director.
 To others, I am their nurse and diabetes educator.
 Sometimes I am a friend, sister, therapist, confidante or just a shoulder to lean on.
-To many, I am often referred to as their “second mom.”

-I began diabetes camping as a nurse in 1994.
+My first role at diabetes camp started as a nurse in 1994.
 In 1999, I took over as the camp director and began an incredible journey.
-A year later, we formed DSOK to help meet the unmet needs of those with T1D in Oklahoma.
-I then became the executive director of DSOK in 2005.
+A year later, we formed Diabetes Solutions of Oklahoma to help fix the unmet needs of those with T1D in Oklahoma.
+I then became the Executive Director of DSOK in 2005.

-I have been blessed to be a part of DSOK that has provided many opportunities for people who share similar diabetes experiences, to come together and be a family of sorts.
-My heart is filled with love when I think of the many people who have been impacted by the good works of DSOK.
+I am blessed to be a part of DSOK.
+This organization has provided many opportunities for people who share similar diabetes experiences to come together and be a family of sorts.
+My heart is filled with love when I think of the people who have been impacted by the good works of DSOK.

 “Don’t sweat the small stuff… and in the big picture of life, it’s pretty much all small stuff.”